COMBINE-lab/salmon/doc/source/alevin.rst

 The list of ribosomal genes which are to be used as a feature for CB whitelising naive Bayes classification.

 """"""""""""
-``--useCorrelation``
-""""""""""""

-If activated, in CB whitelist classification alevin computes the cell-by-cell pearson correlation of each candidate CB with putative true set of CB.
-This flag can slow down alevin's processing.

-""""""""""""
 ``--dumpfq``
 """"""""""""